What Is Black Tea?

 Here's a look at the science behind black tea's health effects:

-1) Black Tea and Cardiovascular Health
+1) Cardiovascular Health

 To date, research on black tea's cardiovascular benefits has yielded mixed results.
 For instance, a 2009 review of nine previously published studies (including a total of nearly 195,000 participants) concluded that drinking three cups of black or green tea daily reduced risk of stroke by 21 percent.
 However, a 2007 study of 31 adults (ages 55 and older) found that six months of black-tea consumption did not significantly influence any cardiovascular risk factors (such as inflammation and systolic blood pressure).
 Both the National Center for Complementary and Alternative Medicine and the National Institutes of Health point to this study as evidence that black tea may have no impact on cardiovascular health.